The Indic Layout Task Force is part of the W3C Internationalization Interest Group.

-This task force will gather and integrate feedback from the participating members about the need and technical feasibility of the requirements, focusing on specific use cases in India for Indian languages, and will report the results of its activities as a group back to the Internationalization Core Working Group, as well as to other relevant groups and to the W3C membership and community.
+This task force will report the results of its activities back to the Internationalization Core Working Group, as well as to other relevant groups and to the W3C membership and community at large.

 Minutes of meetings will be published on the public-i18n-indic mailing list.